-- Component 3 (60% of the A Level mark) pupils are required to conduct a practical investigation into an idea, issue, concept or theme, supported by written material in the form of an essay of 1,000 to 3,000 words. - Component 4 (40% of the A Level mark) consists of an externally set assignment and 15 hours of unaided, supervised time.
+This is a practical investigation supported by written material.
+Pupils are required to conduct a practical investigation, into an idea, issue, concept or theme, supported by written material in the form of an essay of 1,000 to 3,000 words.
+The focus of the investigation must be identified independently by the pupil and must lead to a finished outcome or a series of related finished outcomes.